apache/apisix/docs/en/latest/plugins/limit-conn.md

 ## Example usage

-The example above configures the Plugin to only allow one concurrent request.
-When more than one request is received, the Plugin will respond with a 503 status code:
+The example above configures the Plugin to only allow one connection on this route.
+When more than one request is received, the Plugin will respond with a `503` HTTP status code and reject the connection:

 ```shell
 curl -i http://127.0.0.1:9080/index.html?sleep=20 &